andkuzm/messenger/README.md

 - Messenging in said chats

->The project is currently incomplete.
+>The project is in progress.

 The project has two branches:  Docker-deployment is the branch which is described here, kubernetes-deployment branch is currently behind in terms of functionality and should be overlooked.